MUCodeAcademy/ReEntryCode-C1/store/src/MVPMMP.md

 # Minimum Marketable Product (sorted from easiest-hardest)

 - Alphabetize the search results and/or product list
-- Password requirements
+- Password requirements/validation
 - Show/hide password button
 - Ads on the sides
+- Blinking underline in the search bar when it's focused
 - If the user is signed in, display their name and a 'sign out' button instead of the 'sign in' button
-- Blinking underline in the search bar when it's focused
 - Highlight the search term in the search results
 - If they press the enter key, it should autofill the first search result and search
 - Autofill the search bar (when you click on a result it puts it in the input)